scala/scala3/tastydoc/documentation/scala/annotation/annotation.md

 Refining annotations are more "sticky" than normal ones.
 They are conceptually kept around when normal refinements would also not be stripped away.

+<pre><code class="language-scala" >final class <a href="./threadUnsafe.md">threadUnsafe</a></pre></code>
+This annotation can only be used on a field which defines a lazy val.
+When this annotation is used, the initialization of the lazy val will use a faster mechanism which is not thread-safe.

 <pre><code class="language-scala" >final class <a href="./alpha.md">alpha</a></pre></code>
 An annotation that defines an external name for a definition.
 If an `alpha(extname)` annotation is given for a method or some other